syncfusion-content/maui-docs/MAUI/DataForm/migration.md

 # Migrate from Xamarin.Forms SfDataForm to .NET MAUI SfDataForm

-To make the migration from the [Xamarin SfDataForm](https://www.syncfusion.com/xamarin-ui-controls/xamarin-dataform) to `.NET MAUI SfDataForm` easier, most of the APIs from the Xamarin SfDataForm were kept in the `.NET MAUI SfDataForm`.
+To make the migration from the [Xamarin SfDataForm](https://www.syncfusion.com/xamarin-ui-controls/xamarin-dataform) to the `.NET MAUI SfDataForm` easier, most of the APIs from the `Xamarin SfDataForm` were kept in the `.NET MAUI SfDataForm`.
 However, to maintain the consistency of API naming in the `.NET MAUI SfDataForm`, some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Namespaces